 Neuroscience is shining a light on the importance of emotion and emotional regulation, the hidden impact of stress on individual and organisational performance, the importance of cognitive strength, self-awareness and self-control and the way we can build and sustain trust over the long term.
 All things essential to organisational health and wellbeing as much as personal health and wellbeing.

 Slowly but surely, the brain is revealing the secrets of sustainable behavioural change.
 It is very exciting and offers many opportunities for positive and sustainable change and growth at an individual, team and organisational level.

-Is Neuroscience exciting?
-Yes it is.
-Is it worth the time to understand a little more?
+Is it worth the time to understand a little more about neuroscience and its application to business change?
 Simply, yes.
 The payback is huge.

 Deborah Hulme, Neuroleadership, Engagement and Communication Practitioner, Minerva Engagement

-All of the learning programmes offered within our Neuroleader Academy are informed by neuroscience and grounded in real life, with easily applied practical examples and insights.
+All of the learning programmes we offer are informed by neuroscience and grounded in real life, with easily applied practical examples and insights.

-Get in touch by email at firstname.lastname@example.org for more information.
+Get in touch by email at email@example.com or view our programmes and courses for more information.